R

 How do I know if a hemp product is safe?

 Ask for the Certificate of Analysis (COA).
 A proper COA includes cannabinoid potency, pesticide screening, heavy metals testing, residual solvents, and microbial testing from an ISO 17025 accredited lab.
-Three peer-reviewed studies found that 70–76% of hemp products are mislabeled (Frontiers in Pharmacology, 2024) — the COA is your only verification tool.
+Three peer-reviewed studies found that 70–76% of hemp products are mislabeled (Frontiers in Pharmacology, 2024), the COA is your only verification tool.

 What happens to Raleigh dispensaries after November 2026?

 It depends on two things: how strictly the federal government enforces P.L.
 119-37, and whether North Carolina creates its own regulatory framework.
 Governor Stein's Cannabis Advisory Council is due to deliver recommendations by December 2026 (NC Governor's Office, 2025).
 CBD isolate products (with zero THC) would still be legal.
 The future of THCa, Delta-8, and full-spectrum products is uncertain.
+See our guide on how dispensaries are preparing for the November deadline for more on what shops are doing to adapt.

 The bottom line: You can legally buy THCa flower, Delta-8 products, Delta-9 edibles, and CBD in Raleigh right now.
 No card, no hassle.
 But this window won't stay open forever.
 Buy from reputable dispensaries, always check the COA, start with low doses, and stay informed about the November 2026 changes.
 Browse our full Raleigh dispensary directory to find a shop near you.